pekim/opus/README.md

 There are a couple of examples in the `example` directory.

 - `beep`
-  - Uses the [beep](https://github.com/gopxl/beep) package to play an opus file.
+  - Uses the [beep](https://github.com/gopxl/beep) package to play an Opus file.
   - `go run example\beep\*.go [your-file.opus]`
-    - Without an argument, plays an embedded sample opus file.
+    - Without an argument, plays an embedded sample Opus file.
-    - With an argument that is a path to an opus file, will play the file.
+    - With an argument that is a path to an Opus file, will play the file.
 - `simple`
-  - Uses various methods of `opus.Decoder` to get and print various information about an opus stream.
+  - Uses various methods of `opus.Decoder` to get and print various information about an Opus stream.
   - `go run example\simple\*.go [your-file.opus]`
-    - Without an argument, uses an embedded sample opus file.
+    - Without an argument, uses an embedded sample Opus file.
-    - With an argument that is a path to an opus file, uses the file.
+    - With an argument that is a path to an Opus file, uses the file.

 ## possible alternatives

 ### pion/opus

-https://github.com/pion/opus is a pure Go implementation of the opus codec.
+https://github.com/pion/opus is a pure Go implementation of the Opus codec.

 - It currently only supports
   the [SILK](https://en.wikipedia.org/wiki/SILK) codec,